coderpatros/docker-nginx-waf/README.md

 taken is compared to previous baseline runs from the stable branch.
 This is to ensure no unexpected performance regressions creep in.

-_Burn in_ tests are run for 5 hours.
-They just make as many requests as possible during that time.
+_Burn in_ tests are the same as performance tests except 10,000,000 requests are made.

 ## Usage